Standby Generators for Server Room and Datacentre UPS Systems

 For rapid response and temporary solutions Server Room Environments can also supply containerised generators including uninterruptible power supplies, battery sets, cabling and LV switchboards.
 A containerised solution can be used where there is no space except outside an existing building or when temporary supply is required.

 Some of our generators have internal fuel tanks and others are supplied with feeds from an external tank.
 A typical day-tank (8hour operation) can be internal with options for 24 and 48hour tanks.
 Our fuel tanks are fully bunded to protect the environment from leakages and we provide a refuelling and fuel polishing service.
 Our generating sets run from 5kVA to 1MVA and can be operated in parallel for datacentres and other similar building applications that require redundancy or larger sets.

 As well as new installations, Server Room Environments can also provide temporary power solutions where clients can rent generating sets for a set time.
 This service also provides load banks and UPS systems on hire.

 Mechanical and Electrical Installation

 Our project managers can co-ordinate all aspects of your new generator installation including mechanical engineering and electrical contractor works.
 This can include exhaust ducting and fuel pipes, electrical installation and connection of the generator for local distribution and remote monitoring.

 Generators provide alternative power to the grid for a range of applications.
 The projects team at Server Room Environments have built an extensive knowledge base when it comes to specifying, installing and maintaining generators in critical power datacentre and server room back-up power projects.
 Some key considerations for these types of projects include:

-Please contact Server Room Environments to discuss your generator project.
+Please contact our projects team to discuss your standby generator project.
 We provide generating sets for new installations and temporary hire solutions.